rhizoome/git-pijul/README.md

   --help  Show this message and exit.

 Commands:
-  create   Create a new pijul repository and import a linear history plot     Display current changes as graphviz file (git pijul plot | dot... shallow  create a new pijul repository from the current revision... update   Update a repository created with git-pijul
+  create            Create a new pijul repository and import a linear... plot              Display current changes as graphviz file (git pijul... set-diff          Difference between two sets changes of channels. set-intersection  Intersection between two sets changes of channels. set-union         Union changes of channels. shallow           create a new pijul repository from the current... update            Update a repository created with git-piju
 ```

 `git-pijul create` finds an ancestry-path with `git rev-list --ancestry-path